OCA/product-attribute/product_code_builder/README.rst

 Product Code Builder
 ====================

-This module was written to automatically create Internal Reference (default_code) from attributes combinations for each variant.
+This module creates a Internal Reference (default_code) from values in variant's attributes.

 Usage
 =====

-We can create code with attributes, here memory, color, wifi.
+Create code with attributes (like memory, color, wifi).

 Attributes order is preserved while code creation.